bitrise-io/devcenter/_articles/builds/rolling-builds.md

 Also, builds running on the same branch will be cancelled even if they run different workflows!

-    The Bitrise Start Build step allows users to trigger a different workflow as one of the steps of a given workflow.
+**IMPORTANT**: The Bitrise Start Build step allows users to trigger a different workflow as one of the steps of a given workflow.
 Unfortunately, if the Rolling Builds feature is enabled, the triggered workflow will cancel the previous workflows.

 You can also set which types of triggered builds you wish to abort.
 Let's see how!